Unique Feature

 How it works

 Every run also carries a checklist of its own quality.
-The criteria have to be granular enough that each maps to a single probe, and a harder tier demands more of them before the build can start.
+The criteria have to be granular enough that each maps to a single probe, and harder work demands more of them before the build can start.
 Under-specified work doesn’t proceed; it goes back and gets split until each piece is one testable thing.

 Where it fits